Privacy notice for students

 - background information (such as admissions information, gender, nationality and language information)

-- contact details (e-mail address, telephone number, postal address)
+- contact details (Aalto email address, other email address, telephone number, postal address)

 Information regarding the student’s studies: